akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Someone collided with her, sending the cup spinning and almost knocking her over.
 A wave of red wine hit her.

 Beatrice stood there, utterly shocked, wine dripping onto the rushes.
+She looked up to see the horrified expression of an older serving woman.
+“My lady, I am so very sorry.
+I have ruined your gown.”

-She recognised that girl from her arrival, Eustacia, who exclaimed loudly: “Oh!
-I’m so sorry—how clumsy of me—”
+A nearby voice exclaimed loudly: “Oh!
+How clumsy of you.”
+She recognised that girl from her arrival, Eustacia, and was sure the serving woman had been pushed cruelly.

-The stain spread like a wound on the front of Beatrice’s only good gown, as she fought the urge to cry.
+Beatrice simply bent down to help pick up the cup.
+“Do not fear.
+It was not your fault.”
+The stain spread like a wound on the front of her’s only good gown, as she fought the urge to cry.

 The sister, Avice, chimed in sweetly: “Perhaps she should change into another gown.
 But, does she have another gown?
 We might have to lend her one.”

-Beatrice remembered Lady Margaret's lessons about controlling her feelings in court.
+“I don't—” Beatrice promptly remembered Lady Margaret's lessons about controlling her tongue and feelings in court.
 She smiled and turned shakily to leave.

-Lady Margaret caught her eye, her patience thin.
+Lady Margaret caught her eye, her patience thin. *You remind me of long ago, when I was new to the court.*

-Beatrice saw a flicker in her eyes—not pity, but recognition.

-Margaret had been young once, and new to court.
 She rose stiffly, her joints cracking.
 “Come, child.
 We will clean it.”

 Beatrice paused.
 She looked down at the wine stain spreading across her chest – a deep, ugly red.
 Then she looked at Eustacia’s smug face.